 This award is for individuals who, like John Studdy, have made a significant contribution to the MS movement in Australia.

-“Nigel’s passion and dedication serves as an inspiration to all the people, including staff and volunteers that he works with, and it’s my very great honour, on behalf of the Board of MS Australia to name Nigel as the recipient of the 2022 John Studdy Award.”
+“Rachel’s passion and tireless dedication serves as an inspiration to us all and it’s my very great honour, on behalf of the Board of MS Australia, to name Rachel as the recipient of the 2023 John Studdy Award.
+Rachel is hard working, humble and dedicated in her work which has resulted in making a remarkable difference for many people living with MS and giving a voice to regional communities across Queensland,” Associate Professor Graham said.

 Charlie Bennett has dedicated his life to supporting people with MS, fundraising to find a cure, and caring for his wife Jenny, a fellow MS Queensland Ambassador, who lives with the disease.
 Charlie cycles and captains ‘Team Jenny’ to raise awareness and vital funds for MS (since 2013, over $250,000), for research, care and support services.
 Charlie educates politicians and others about MS and says, “I choose to get involved because since becoming Jenny’s carer and making new friends with others in the MS community, I have seen how devastating this disease can be for people of all ages.
 It is a disease for life until a cure is found, a daily fight.
 They deserve better.”

-In his teen years, George Pampacosmother was diagnosed with MS. Seeing her live with MS for the past 30 years and her daily battles has made George want to help to improve the lives of people with MS and use his skills to find a cure.
+In his teen years, George Pampacos’ mother was diagnosed with MS. Seeing her live with MS for the past 30 years and her daily battles has made George want to help to improve the lives of people with MS and use his skills to find a cure.
 As Chair of MSWA, the organisation enjoyed accelerated growth and success in revenue, client service hours, premises, and funds for MS research.
 George was also instrumental in preparing MSWA for the NDIS, generating new income streams and constitutional changes to expand services.
 He has represented people with MS in Western Australia through media and public speaking while MSWA President and as the son of a mother and with friends living with MS. As Vice President of MS Australia, George provides expert strategic advice as a skills-based Director.

 Ian Pennell AM has dedicated his working life to ensuring support and services to people living with MS continues to grow across Australia.
 He volunteered with many MS organisations for 20+ years with subsequent positions in the MS space.
 Ian was MS Australia Board Director, the organisation’s Vice President and President from 2015 until 2017.
 Ian ensured that MS Australia MS Member Organisation MS Limited took the appropriate strategic direction when the NDIS began.
 He understood that some might not qualify and ensured MS Limited continued to offer services of most benefit for those living with MS. Ian has made a notable contribution to the MS cause.